 MYANMAR – TOO NEW, TOO EXOTIC / THE GOLDEN LAND

 Our pick: At least two weeks to visit religious relics, palaces, treasures at Yangon, Bagan, Mandalay and Golden Rock.
-Getting far from famous places, staying longer, go walking and biking as much as possible to contribute to long-term and responsible development
+Getting far from crowded locations, staying longer, go walking and biking as much as possible to contribute to sustainable development.

 For those who are deeply interested in cultural and spiritual events, choosing tours and taking part in festivals will be one of the best ways to enjoy holiday.Read our blog